mymoomin/RSStoWebhook/design/discord-api.md

     - Any component of the netloc longer than 63 characters
     - 2 consecutive dots in netloc
     - spaces in the URL
-    Any futher things that arent' allowed will be added as time passes.
+    Any futher things that aren't allowed will be added as time passes.